vscode-reborn-ai/vscode-reborn-ai/README.md

 ## Changelog

+### March 26, 2023

+**Quality of Life:**

+- Added the "Disable Multiple Conversations" setting.
+This hides the chat tabs and only a single chat will be used.
+- Added the "Minimal UI" setting.
+This will hide both the chat tabs and the smaller buttons below the chat input.
+Future UI additions will also be hidden with this toggle on.

 ### March 25, 2023 (combination of several updates this week)

 **UI**

 - General UI look/feel updates were made.
 Note that these UI upates have a heavy focus on VSCode's UI guidelines and respecting each theme's color palette.
 - Multiple chats has been added.
 - Added a model selector.
 This will only show the models your API key has access to and links to the GPT-4 waitlist if your key does not have access.

 **Behind the scenes**

 - A major refactor to use React+Redux for the UI has been completed.
 This will make it easier to build a dynamic UI.

 **Quality of Life:**

 - Updated scroll behavior - you can now scroll up as code is being generated, or scroll back to the bottom to "re-lock" the auto-scroll.
 - When opening code in a new text editor, VSCode should now automatically know how to syntax highlight it.
 - Configuring the "System message" is now an extension setting option.

 **Bug Fixes:**

 - Right-click copying code blocks should work now.